Background

 It uses drug imagery to explain her feelings.
 This is a very heavy topic because addiction kills a person’s spirit, and a person is just physically unable to leave.
 This metaphor highlights a toxic loop where the person she loves is the same person who is hurting her.

 I’ve been heartbroken before.
-But I don’t think I’d ever describe my situation as Kelly did.
-And I hope never to.
+But I don’t think I’d ever describe my situation in the same way Kelly did… And I hope never to.

 Extensive, Versatile and Effortless Vocal Range

 I am impressed by Kelly Clarkson’s vocals, not just because of how technically impressive her range and delivery are.
-But I’m equally astonished with how she’s able to use that talent on different genres.
+But also, I’m equally astonished with how she’s able to use her gift across different genres.

-Kelly Clarkson shows how versatile she is by moving easily between bright pop and heavy rock.
-In “Addicted,” she completely changes her style to match the dark, gothic mood.
-Kelly adapts her tone to sound more gritty and raw on this track.
-She can sing a happy radio hit one minute and a dramatic, alternative rock song the next.
+Kelly Clarkson shows her versatility by navigating easily from bright pop to heavy rock.
+In “Addicted”, she completely changes her style to match the dark, gothic mood of the track.
+Kelly adapts her tone to sound more gritty and raw.
+She can sing a happy radio hit one minute, but is dramatic and alternative on this one.

 The song is also impressive because of how Kelly controls her breath and power.
-She handles successive notes in the chorus with great speed, hitting every high mark perfectly even when the music is very loud.
-She has the ability to hold a long, powerful note during the climax, showing off her belting technique.
+She handles successive notes in the chorus with great speed, hitting every high mark perfectly, and not getting outshined, even when the instrumentation is very loud.
+She has the ability to hold a long, powerful note during the climax, showing off her belting capabilities.

 Conclusion